gusmacaulay/trello2jira/README.md

 Trello2Jira
 ===========

 Trello2Jira grabs trello cards via the trello rest api and transforms them into Jira json import format.
-Not finished yet.
+Functionality very basic but it works with Jira json import (tested with Jira 6.4.6). issueType is hardcoded to 'Bug'.

 Install
 =======